ImperialCollegeLondon/biome41/README.md

     biome4 --input myinputfile.nc --output path/outfile.nc --options biome4options --outvars biome4outvars

 It is conceivable that those last two options might be merged into a single config file?

+## Other thoughts

+* The latitude and longitude limits are either set as a window (which subsets the provided data) or fixed at -180:180 and -60:90.
+This doesn't work when the input file itself is a subset, so maybe read those dimensions from the input file.